 Backstock Overview

-Created by Samantha Shurtleff, Modified on Tue, 3 Mar at 3:56 PM by Jack Borowski
+Created by Samantha Shurtleff, Modified on Tue, 10 Mar at 9:38 AM by Samantha Shurtleff

-The backstock feature directly relates to Rack Health to help replenish the floor and ensure full racks.
-When Rack Health identifies a section that needs replenishment, Backstock helps teams quickly identify which bins to pull.
+Backstock works directly with Rack Health to help replenish the sales floor.
+When Rack Health identifies a section that needs replenishment, Backstock helps teams quickly determine which bins should be used to replenish the floor.

 TABLE OF CONTENTS